techramento/techramento.github.io/BYLAWS.md

 1. No staff records shall be made available to any person outside the corporation except the authorized governmental agencies.

-1. Within the corporation, staff records shall be made available only to those persons with managerial or personnel responsibilities for that staff member, except that
+1. Within the corporation, staff records shall be made available only to those persons with managerial or personnel responsibilities for that staff member, except that:

 1. Staff records shall be made available to the board when requested.